konradbjk/Books-Checker/README.md

 secret_key = 'your_secret_key_here'
 ```
 ## How to start?
 Fetch this repo and start jupyter.
-Open the **Goodreads API** notebook.
+Open the [Goodreads API notebook](https://github.com/konradbjk/Books-Checker/blob/master/Goodreads%20API.ipynb) and follow the code.